E-learning and practical performance in musculoskeletal ultrasound: a multicentre randomized study

 OBJECTIVES: To examine the effect of pre-course e-learning on residents' practical performance in musculoskeletal ultrasound (MSUS).

 CONCLUSION: We found no significant impact of pre-course e-learning on novices' acquisition of practical MSUS skills.
-Hands-on training is of utmost importance and improves MSUS performance significantly.
+Hands-on training is of the utmost importance and improves MSUS performance significantly.
 The OSAUS assessment tool is an applicable tool with high interrater reliability.

 TRIAL REGISTRATION: https://clinicaltrials.gov/ NCT04959162.